During our journey to Self, to our true self, we start to idealize the idea of knowing ourselves.

 The only way I can do this is to convince my mind that it's true and it's real.
 I allow experiences to convince me further it's real, when it's really only my thoughts and beliefs being reflected back to me.
 The feeling that it's real is the part that can be hard to shake, because damn if it doesn't feel real.
 But it's not.
 It's an illusion, a cloak I have chosen to put on and experiment with during this life.
 I could take it off at anytime.
 I could declare I'm done with it at anytime.

 These feelings of who and what we are go far beyond this.
 We might see ourselves as struggling business owners, always looking for a way to break free, and not even being aware we are so entrenched in an identity that is the very reason we can't break free.
-We might be convinced that being an exhausted mom is what we are, when in fact there are ways to feel more rested, but they are outside of our perspective.
+We might be convinced that being an exhausted mom is what we are, completely forgetting that below the fatigue is something spectacular, powerful, and completely holy and divine.

 The thing that stops me, or any of us, from instantly dropping these self-created identity illusions is the ego.